Jagrata Muslim Janata Bangladesh: Early history

-Formed between 2003 and 2004 in Rajshahi District's Bagmara Upazila, the organization initially received support from some government officials, in hopes they would target other insurgents operating in the country.
+Formed in 2003 and 2004 in Rajshahi District's Bagmara Upazila, the organization initially received support from some government officials, in hopes they would target other insurgents operating in the country.
 The group also attacked Awami League politicians with the support of the Bangladesh Nationalist Party and Bangladesh Jamaat-e-Islami leadership.
-According to US diplomatic cables released by WikiLeaks, the Prime Minister Khaleda Zia's son, Tarique Rahman, requested the release of the group's leader to their own government.
+According to leaked US diplomatic cables, the Prime Minister Khaleda Zia's son, Tarique Rahman, requested the release of the group's leader to their own government.
 Despite this, the JMJB was banned on 23 February 2005.

 Leadership

 The organization's leaders included its commander Siddique ul-Islam (better known as Bangla Bhai), and Shaykh Abdur Rahman.
 After the Government of Bangladesh offered a large reward for the capture of Bangla Bhai, he was detained by the elite Rapid Action Battalion in Mymensingh District on 6 March 2006.
 Both he and Shaykh Abdur Rahman were executed on 30 March 2007.